Manual Machining

 roughing cuts

-An initial pass of the cutting tool that emphasizes heavy metal removal rates, high feed rates, and a heavy depth of cut.
+An initial pass of the cutting tool that emphasizes heavy metal removal rates, high feed rates, and a heavy depth of cutting.
 Roughing cuts are made prior to finishing operations.

 A simple measuring instrument consisting of a long, thin metal strip with a marked scale of unit divisions.
-Rules come in many sizes and forms and can be rigid or flexible.
+Rulers come in many sizes and forms and can be rigid or flexible.

 saddle